VanguardDev-Source/Project-Vanguard/README.md

     * Open the Extension by clicking its icon in your browser.
     * Paste your API key into the settings/input field.
     * Save/Submit.

+    * TEST THE EXTENSION USING THIS FORM: https://forms.gle/oduToP1YTidVffHE6

 > **Privacy Note:** Your API key is stored locally on your browser.
 It is never sent to my server; it goes directly from your browser to Google's servers to generate answers.